 Public parameters | |

-A trusted third party publish two large prime numbers \( p \) and \( q \) satisfying \( p \: mod \: q = 1 \) and a generator \( g = g_{1}^{(p-1)/q} \: mod \: p \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \) (where \( g_{1} \) is a generator of the group \( \mathbb{Z}_{p} \)). | |
+A trusted third party publishes two large prime numbers \( p \) and \( q \) such that \( p \: mod \: q = 1 \), and a generator \( g = g_{1}^{(p-1)/q} \: mod \: p \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \) (where \( g_{1} \) is a generator of the group \( \mathbb{Z}_{p} \)). | |

 Key creation | |